vrypan/qBTC-core/Readme.md

 Replace `192.168.1.10` and `9002` with the IP and port of your chosen bootstrap peer.

 If you want to connect to the existing qBTC network then use the following parameters

 ```bash
 python3 main.py --Bootstrap_ip api.bitcoinqs.org --Bootstrap_port 8001 --wallet admin.json 8009 8010
 ```

 Where 8009 8010 are example DHT and gossip ports on your local server.
+These ports must be exposed on both TCP and UDP, if you intend to connect to the existing qBTC network.

 ---

 ## 🧪 Testing Multi-Node